Assistant Directing

 More recently, as part of our discussion and preparation, I spoke with the class about how African drums are considered “sacred” and that we would treat this music and our performance of it with that type of respect.

 He stepped over some local cultural norms when he insisted on helping with the food preparation and in washing his own clothes.
-And it should be noted that the home where he stayed was considered one of a “nobleman” from the area.
+It should be noted that the home where he stayed was considered one of a “nobleman” from the area.

 Not comfortable with the female servants doing his laudry, David tried to do his own.
 The best he could get was for them to let him help them.